Ysurac/docker-shadowsocks-libev/README.md

-The Dockerfile is modified from https://github.com/shadowsocks/shadowsocks-libev/docker/alpine with no crypto patch added.
+The Dockerfile is modified from https://github.com/shadowsocks/shadowsocks-libev/docker/alpine with no crypto patch from https://github.com/SPYFF/shadowsocks-libev-nocrypto

 # Shadowsocks-libev Docker Image